 Heat and cold treatments are often beneficial in pain relief as they can help in relaxing the affected area.
 Rest should be involved when attempting to reduce pain as well.
 Medication can also be useful in reducing pain, though it should be used only under the supervision of a medical professional.

-In severe cases, surgery may be the only option, though other treatments should be considered first.
+While there are many ways to treat back pain naturally, in severe cases, surgery may be the only option, though other treatments should be considered first.
 Surgery is a last resort, and your doctor should consider your case carefully before moving forward with such measures.
 Individual cases of FJS vary, and your medical provider should take the time to work with you and your unique symptoms in order to provide optimal care.

 If you are suffering from symptoms of FJS, reach out and schedule an appointment.
 We here at OSA can help you get the treatment you need to eliminate pain and get back to your life.